Monday, October 14, 2024

 What’s for Dinner

-Sunday ~ Salisbury Steaks, Mashed Potatoes, and Green Beans with Onions.
+Wednesday ~ Salmon Patties, Baked Potatoes, Green Beans with Onions.

 What’s been on the menu in your home this past week?